Inger Persson Table Lamp

 Any type of light bulb can be used.
 Not a specific one preferred.

 Manufacturer: Rörstrand, Stockholm, Sweden.

-Other versions: Made in several varieties, colours and designs.
+Other versions: This Inger Persson table lamp exists in several varieties, colours and designs.

 Signed on the bottom of the base: Rörstrand IP Ateljé.
 IP stands for Inger Persson.
 Ateljé is Swedish for studio.

 Inger Persson is a ceramics designer from Sweden.
 She was born in the city of Soderhamn in 1936.
 Persson went to the University College of Arts, Crafts, and Design in Stockholm, the Konstfack, from 1955-59 were she was educated by Stig Lindberg (1916-1982).
 Lindberg was a famous ceramic designer, glass designer, textile designer, industrial designer, illustrator and painter.

 From 1959 on, she was active for the Rörstrand porcelain factory as one of the top designers.
 A few works are exhibited at the National Museum of Fine Arts in Sweden, the Nationalmuseum.
 At Rorstrand, she designed everything from tableware to animal sculptures and lamps.

 Inger Persson Pop series of vases, candlesticks and a teapot, in production from 1968 until 1981, was her biggest success.

 Rörstrand was founded in the castle of Rörstrand in Stockholm in 1726 by Johann Wolff, a German porcelain maker.
 The production at Rörstrand was first made in faience and the first decors were in cobalt blue.

 In 1900, there were around 1,100 employees.
 The factory in Rörstrand was closed and demolished in 1926.
 Production was moved first to Gothenburg and later in the 1930s to Lidköping.